Talentica/HungryHippos/Readme.md

        <tns:servers>[IP]:[PORT],[IP]:[PORT]</tns:servers>
        IP   : It is connecting zookeeper IP string with comma i.e "," separated.
-       PORT : Conneting port of zookeeper.
+       PORT : Connecting port of zookeeper.

        <tns:node-ssh-username>hhuser</tns:node-ssh-username>
        Here username should be hhuser or any other configured username during installation